OmarErak/AlarmSystem/README.md

-# AlarmSystem
+# Multimeter
-Embedded Code for an alarm system on the PIC microcontroller for ENCM511 at the University of Calgary
+Embedded Code for a multimeter on the PIC microcontroller for ENCM511 at the University of Calgary